TIBCOSoftware/ebx-container-edition/helm/examples/ebx-postgresql-dynamic-provisioning/README.md

 **Note**: The script
 [set-up-database.sh](https://github.com/tibco/ebx-container-edition/blob/main/helm/examples/ebx-postgresql-internal/ebx-init/scripts/set-up-database.sh) need to be updated to be compatible with postgresql 15.

-#TODO pch review

 ## Customize and extend the chart
-This chart provide a standard, canonical, typical, or vanilla deployment for the TIBCO EBX® Software on kubernetes.
+This chart provide a typical deployment for the TIBCO EBX® Software on Kubernetes.
-It's suitable for most of the use case scenarios.
+It's suitable for most of the use cases.

-You are welcome to use and modify the recipes and adapt them to your specific use case, in compliance with the Apache License 2.0.
-However, we recommend that you extend this chart, rather than modify it.
+You are welcome to use and modify the recipes and adapt them to your specific use case.

-#TODO pch review